manya-bansal/mosaic-artifact/README.md

 For example, if you want to make fig13, you will run ```make fig13```.

-We estimate time to run each benchmark:
+Breakdown of time to run each benchmark:

 | Figure # | Expression | Time Taken |
 ------